 Workers’ Compensation Insurance Companies & Self-Insured Employers: Responsible for Paying SIF Surcharge

-Upon contacting us, we will get your company set up to file all quarterly reports on-line.
+Upon contacting us, we will get your company set up to file all quarterly reports online.
 Our online filing system is a Web-based system.
 Most correspondence from the Division is now electronic; therefore, each company representative responsible for SIF Surcharge Quarterly reporting will need to complete and fax an Electronic Partnering Confidentiality Agreement to the Division at the fax number on the agreement.
 The information on this agreement will be entered into our system and a printout will be faxed to the representative (company contact) with the information necessary to login to our on-line reporting system.
-The link to the login is: https://www.labor.mo.gov/wc/surcharge/login.asp.
-At this link, you will find the Electronic Partnering Confidentiality Agreement, Affidavit of Zero Reporting ( insurance carriers only), other information regarding our system and the actual login.
+The link to the login is: https://apps.labor.mo.gov/dwc/surcharge/login.asp.
+At this link, you will find the Electronic Partnering Confidentiality Agreement, Affidavit of Zero Reporting (insurance carriers only), other information regarding our system and the actual login.

 Each quarter, approximately 15 days prior to the quarter end, an e-mail with the login link will be sent from SIFsurcharge@labor.mo.gov to the company contact stating that the quarterly report is available for completion.
 The contact will need to click on the link and login to the site with the e-mail address, Access Code and ID Number (faxed printout).
 After accessing the quarterly report, there are instructions for completing the report.
 Be sure to submit the form prior to printing the form so that you have a confirmation number reflecting that the form was properly filed and a copy to send with the payment.
 If you have any problems with the quarterly filing or cannot find the items needed to access the log in, please email SIFsurcharge@labor.mo.gov or call 573-526-5756.